Skip to content

 }

-• OKhttp through addInterceptor, eventListener method to integrate Resource, Trace, examples are as follows, source code example reference ManualActivity.kt:
+• OKhttp integrates Resource and Trace through addInterceptor, eventListener.
+Examples are as follows.
+Source code example reference ManualActivity.kt:

 OkHttpClient.Builder builder = new OkHttpClient.Builder()